mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 01 November 2025
+## On Sunday, 02 November 2025

 - The average temperature today is 7.87˚C,
-- With highs of 8.32˚C and lows of 7.05˚C,
+- With highs of 8.49˚C and lows of 7.05˚C,
-- It may feel like 5.16˚C with broken clouds
+- It may feel like 6.17˚C with scattered clouds
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 84%
+- The pressure is 1004hPa and humidity is 82%
-- The sun will rise at 07:02 and set at 16:40
+- The sun will rise at 07:04 and set at 16:38

 <!-- weather_marker ends -->